-ICES has stated that the reproductive capacity of the eastern cod stocks (subdivisions 24-32) is endangered and fishing of these stocks must stop.
-According to ICES, the western cod stock (subdivisions 22-24) is weaker than the target level for both fishing mortality and SSB (FMSY exceeded and Btrigger too low).
-Finland's shares of the cod quotas are small, and cod quotas do not form a significant part of the Finnish fishing fleet's fishing opportunities.
-In 2019, less than 20 per cent of Finland's cod quotas were taken up in both east and west by Finnish fishing vessels.
+ICES has stated that fishing of the eastern cod stocks (subdivisions 24-32) must stop, based on the cautionary principle.
+According to ICES advice in 2020, the western cod stock (subdivisions 22-24) is weaker than the target level for both fishing mortality and SSB (Fmsy exceeded and Btrigger too low).
+Finland's shares of the cod quotas are small, and cod quotas do not form a significant part of the Finnish fishing fleet's fishing opportunities In 2020, Finland's cod quotas were taken up by Finnish fishing vessels only in the east, not in the west.
 Cod is found mainly in the southern Baltic Sea, so only marginal amounts of cod are caught in Finnish territorial waters and within Finland's exclusive economic zone.
-Cod was fished in a few coastal areas in small quantities using passive gear, and was a bycatch in pelagic trawling in the southern Baltic Sea.
+Cod was fished in a few coastal areas and only in small quantities using passive gear and as part of research fishing.
+In accordance with the guidelines, the fishery for the cod stock at biological risk (SAR indicator) is therefore only a scientific fishery with a small amount of catches by the Finnish fishing fleet.